How to Avoid Common AI Scams

 These schemes rely on psychological manipulation to trick individuals into revealing sensitive information or making other security mistakes.
 They include a broad range of fraudulent activity categories, including phishing, vishing and business email compromise scams.

-AI allows cybercriminals to automate many of the processes used in social-engineering attacks, as well as create more personalized, sophisticated and effective messaging to fool unsuspecting victims.
-This means cybercriminals can generate a greater volume of attacks in less time—and experience a higher success rate.
+AI allows cybercriminals to automate many of the processes used in social engineering attacks, as well as create more personalized, sophisticated and effective messaging to fool unsuspecting victims.
+This means cybercriminals can generate a greater volume of attacks in less time — and experience a higher success rate.

 2. 2